Polypilot product mascot

 Teaching experience

-In addition to now three years mentoring students at Polygence, I acted as a teaching assistant to courses during my Master's in philosophy at Brandeis.
+In addition to now four years mentoring students at Polygence, I acted as a teaching assistant to courses during my Master's in philosophy at Brandeis.
 I assisted with teaching in four classes: Neuroscience and Ethics, Philosophy of Law, Intro to Philosophy, and Intro to Political Philosophy.

 Credentials